 Top 5 Misconceptions About Branding

 Branding is one of those ubiquitous terms that is often misunderstood.
-Simply put, branding relates to the company’s idea or image of their products or services that consumers connect with.
-When successfully done, branding can build recognition of a company’s products or services among consumers to ultimately cultivate a strong reputation, which can result in repeat business and greater revenue.
+Simply put, It relates to the company’s idea or image of their products or services that consumers connect with.
+When successfully done, It can build recognition of a company’s products or services among consumers to ultimately cultivate a strong reputation, which can result in repeat business and greater revenue.